Pressure mounts on Israel over Palestinian prisoner fast

 Palestinian negotiator Saeb Erekat said he had been in contact with Israel and urged it to release the men.
 He said Egypt, which helped mediate the Shalit prisoner swap and also negotiated an end to a Palestinian mass hunger strike in Israeli jails last year, was trying to end the new protest.

-The Quartet of Middle East negotiators - the United States, Russia, the United Nations and European Union - and U.N.
-Secretary-General Ban Ki-moon have expressed concern at the hunger strike.
+The Quartet of Middle East negotiators - the United States, Russia, the United Nations and European Union - have expressed concern at the hunger strike.

-Ban said on Tuesday that he had raised his concerns in a recent phone call with Netanyahu and that “those detained should be charged and face trial with judicial guarantees in accordance with international standards, or be promptly released.”

 Israel holds some Palestinians in “administrative detention” based on evidence presented in a closed military court.
 It says the practice pre-empts militant attacks against it while keeping its counter-intelligence sources and tactics secret.